Vaufreyd/Go-CamRecorder/README.md

 It will produce a complete solution named `Go-CamRecorder.sln`.
 You can open it in order to compile the program.

+### Program invocation

+To launch th program, you can call it with paramaters on example video:

+    # On Windows
+    $> PATH_TO_EXECUTABLE\GoCamRecorder.exe --source Examples/Test.mp4

+    # On other plateform
+    $> PATH_TO_PROGRAM/GoCamRecorder --source Examples/Test.mp4

+To get information about possible parameters, just use the --help parameter.

 ## Short explanation

 The current version of Go-CamRecorder works on an association with a camera/kinect and a goban.
 Up to now, the goban must not move